Analytics for the Australian Grain Industry (AAGI) PhD Scholarships

 Project 2: Efficient construction and visualization of pangenomes for crops with large genomes

 In this project we will aim to develop novel dynamic programming computational methods for pangenome assembly of diploid and polyploid crop species and benchmark them against other methods such as graph-based methods.
 This project will combine algorithm development and computational programming with large population genomes.
-Candidates will work within a vibrant cutting-egde analytics team that delivers technologies back to Australia grains industry research to maximise benefits for farmers and growers.
-This research project will also be highly collaborative with major partners, Curtin University and the University of Western Australia.
+Candidates will work within a vibrant cutting-edge analytics team that delivers technologies back to Australian grains industry research to maximise benefit for farmers and growers.
+This research project will also be highly collaborative with major partners, Curtin University and University of Western Australia.
 Through these linkages there will also be an opportunity to develop the research further into a practical web-based visualization tool to represent pangenome and structural variations.

 Project-specific prerequisites: Strong Java programming skills are essential.
 Candidates with a Masters or Honours degrees in the following disciplines, or with equivalent research or work experience will be favourably considered: Computer and Data Science; Applied Mathematics and Statistics.